 Here’s a link to the Delta-Airbnb portal:

-When you go to the Delta-Airbnb portal to make your booking, be sure to follow best practices for purchasing anything through a shopping portal – start with a completely fresh browser, go straight to the Delta-Airbnb portal and click through to Airbnb, then go straight into making your booking without opening other windows, while minimizing the number of clicks needed to complete your booking.
+When you use either of the BA or Delta-Airbnb portals to make your booking, be sure to follow best practices for purchasing anything through a shopping portal – start with a completely fresh browser, go straight to the portal and click through to Airbnb, then go straight into making your booking without opening other windows, while minimizing the number of clicks needed to complete your booking.

 Step 3 – Choose the payment option that generates the best return of cashback, points and/or miles